 Meredith Gordon Resnick holds a California license in clinical social work (LCSW).
-She earned her MSW at San Diego State University, and worked in direct health and mental health care for more than two decades.
-Her current work focuses on helping individuals process emotion, trauma, blocks and decision through the aid of art and writing.
+She earned her MSW at San Diego State University with an emphasis in mental health.
+Also an artist and writer, her current work focuses on trauma-informed therapy through the expressive arts.

 Meredith did her clinical internship at the County of San Diego Loma Portal Adolescent Inpatient Unit, a locked psychiatric facility.
 While there, she grew interested in the resiliency of patients diagnosed with severe mental and emotional disorders, many of whom had been abandoned by their parents.
 Wasn’t it a lot to ask of a child to somehow synthesize and integrate these profound experiences?
 Yes.
 But some fared better than others.
 One underlying factor seemed to be a feeling of potency, of power, something that, once sparked and recognized by the child through therapy and support, could never be “unseen” by him again.
 This was the foundation—and a springboard—for their growth.